slothy-optimizer/slothy/docs/faq.md

 #### Is SLOTHY a peephole optimizer?

 No. SLOTHY is a _fixed-instruction_ super-optimizer: It keeps instructions and optimizes register allocation, instruction scheduling, and software pipelining.
-It is the developer's responsibility to map the workload at hand to the target architecture.
+It is the developer's or another tool's responsibility to map the workload at hand to the target architecture.

 <!-- #### When should I use SLOTHY?